Baloch Yakjehti Committee: Controversy

 The Baloch Yakjehti Committee (BYC), while advocating for Baloch unity and rights, has faced criticism for allegedly backing separatist movements and promoting anti-state sentiments.
 It is believed that anti-Pakistan groups have significantly supported the BYC to destabilize Balochistan and undermine Pakistan-China economic cooperation.
 Through coordinated social media campaigns, BYC and Mahrang Baloch are accused of spreading narratives against the state, the military, and China.
 Critics have noted that Mahrang Baloch, the primary leader of Baloch Yakjehti Committee (BYC), has not publicly addressed or condemned the killings of civilians by militant groups such as the Baloch Liberation Army (BLA) and Baloch Liberation Front (BLF).
 These groups, while claiming to advocate for Baloch rights, have been responsible for attacks on civilians, public infrastructure, and dissenting voices.
 Observers argue that the lack of condemnation from activists like Mahrang undermines the credibility of their advocacy and overlooks the victims of militant violence.

 Following the killing of 23 civilians in Musakhel/Loralai criticism has been directed at groups such as the Baloch Yakjehti Committee (BYC) for not condemning the attack, which was attributed to the banned Balochistan Liberation Army (BLA).
 Observers have questioned the silence of these groups, as well as of certain journalists and human rights advocates, who are otherwise vocal on issues of enforced disappearances.
 Critics argue that this selective condemnation raises concerns about potential bias and the overlooking of human rights violations committed by militant groups.
 Allegations have also surfaced regarding the use of women and children by groups like BYC to shield militants, and claims that individuals linked to armed outfits are portrayed as human rights defenders.

-On 23 May 2025, Director General Inter-Services Public Relations (ISPR) Lt Gen Ahmed Sharif Chaudhry stated that the Baloch Yakjehti Committee (BYC) is not a legitimate Baloch movement but a campaign allegedly backed by Indian intelligence agencies.
+On 23 May 2025, Inter-Services Public Relations (ISPR) Director General Lt Gen Ahmed Sharif Chaudhry stated that the Baloch Yakjehti Committee (BYC) is not a legitimate Baloch movement but a campaign allegedly backed by Indian intelligence agencies.
 In a press briefing, he accused the BYC of acting against Pakistan's national interests and promoting narratives aligned with hostile foreign entities.
 He urged the media to critically examine the group's leadership and activities.
 Additionally, he declared BYC leader Mahrang Baloch as a terrorist proxy.
 Former senator and head of the Pakistan People's Party’s Human Rights Committee Farhatullah Babar warned against labeling Mahrang Baloch or her group as terrorists without due process, calling such actions problematic and potentially counterproductive.